 Finally.
 A reason for blackheads and congestion that may surprise you.
 This one’s a bonus.

-BUT, if the formulation of choice is unstable and unable to penetrate the skin, then there’s a chance the vitamin C will sit in your follicles and oxidise leading to comedones (blackheads) and congestion.
+But, if the formulation of choice is unstable and unable to penetrate the skin, then there’s a chance the vitamin C will sit in your follicles and oxidise, leading to comedones (blackheads) and congestion.
 So, rather than abstaining.
 Just make sure you choose a well-formulated brand.
-One that suits your natural skin type, whether that be normal, oily or dry and always incorporate an AHA/BHA serum into your routine to exfoliate your skin and improve the absorption of your vitamin C serum or cream.
+One that suits your natural skin type, whether normal, oily or dry.
+Always incorporate an AHA/BHA serum into your routine to exfoliate your skin and improve the absorption of your vitamin C serum or cream.

 Slaying those giants once and for all.

-And lastly, sometimes in our hope to find a solution, inadvertently we make our skin worse.
+And lastly, sometimes, in our hope of finding a solution, inadvertently, we make our skin worse.
 Years of misconceptions, mass media marketing hype or bad advice has not helped.

-The solutions I’ve offered today are twofold; Practical remedies based on treating your skin conditions gently as well as finding products that work with the natural functions of your skin type.
+The solutions I’ve offered today are twofold: Practical remedies based on treating your skin conditions gently and finding products that work with the natural functions of your skin type.

-Failing all that, be confident in the knowledge, what you perceive to be a ‘giant’ problem rarely is.
-Take comfort in the fact; you may be seeing something that others don’t see at all, and you can finally make peace with your pores.
+Failing all that, be confident in the knowledge what you perceive to be a ‘giant’ problem rarely is.
+Take comfort that you may be seeing something that others don’t see at all, and you can finally make peace with your pores.

 And now you?

 Have you made peace with your pores, or is the battle still raging?
-Got a story or a solution to share?
-I’d love to hear from you, shoot me an email here.
+Do you have a story or a solution to share?
+I’d love to hear from you; shoot me an email here.

 See you next time,